7 mistakes landlords make on their Self Assessment tax return

 Before this rule, landlords were able to offset the full amount of their mortgage interest against their rental income for tax purposes, which reduced the tax they had to pay on that income.
 However, under Section 24, buy-to-let landlords can only claim a basic rate of tax relief on their mortgage interest, regardless of their income tax rate.

-Since April 2021, income tax relief landlords receive for residential property finance costs (mortgages) has been restricted to the basic rate of tax.
+Since the 2020/21 tax year, income tax relief landlords receive for residential property finance costs (mortgages) has been restricted to the basic rate of tax.
 This means that the amount of income tax paid on rental income has increased, particularly for higher or additional rate taxpayers.

-When completing your tax return, it’s important to make sure you include only 20% of the mortgage interest in box 44 on your tax return.
-Also, if you have any unused finance relief costs from previous years, don't forget to roll this forward in box 45!
+When completing your tax return, you put your full finance costs (the mortgage interest) in box 44 on your SA105, and HMRC then works out the 20% tax reduction for you.
+Also, if you have any unused finance costs from previous years, don't forget to roll these forward in box 45!

 If you’re affected by Section 24, there are a number of strategies available to mitigate the impact: